JZach/svcrat/README.md

 └── svcrat.sh               # actual service-script
 ```

-Folders 'service-name', 'service-port' and 'state-folders' will be created automatically if they don't exist on demand.
+Folders 'service-name', 'service-port' and 'state-folders' will be created on demand if they don't exist.

+## Script variables

+tba

 # Examples